soham47238/Online-Grocery-Ordering/README.md

-In order to run the SQL file.
+- In order to run the SQL file.
-Go to any online mysql Compiler
+- Go to any online mysql Compiler
-Comment the 1st and 3rd line.
+- Comment the 1st and 3rd line.
-then click run.
+- Then click run.